-Alice Kinsella is an Irish writer.
-Born in Dublin in 1993, and raised in County Mayo, she currently splits her time between the two.
-She holds a BA (Hons) in English Literature and Philosophy from Trinity College Dublin, and is currently studying for a Masters in Writing from NUI, Galway.
+She holds a BA (Hons) in English Literature and Philosophy from Trinity College Dublin, and a first class honours Masters in Writing from NUI, Galway.

 Her video poem ‘When’, a feminist reworking of Kipling’s ‘If-’ featuring sixteen female poets, was published in The Irish Times for International Women’s Day 2017.

 Alice's poetry has received shortlistings in competitions such as the Doolin Poetry Competition (2019), Gregorygue International Poetry Prize (2018), the Anthony Cronin International Poetry Award (2018), Over the Edge New Writer of the Year Award (2016,2017), the Cinnamon Press Pamphlet Prize (2017), and the Jonathan Swift Awards (2016).

 Her poetry has been translated into Polish, Greek, and Arabic.

 Alice has been invited to read her work at events and locations such as: Waterford Writers' Weekend, 2018; Bray Literary Festival, 2018; Listowel Writers' Week, 2018; Over the Edge, Featured reader, March 2018; Nottingham Poetry Festival, 2018; Ó Bhéal, Cork, February 2018; Limerick Literary Festival in memory of Kate O'Brien, 2018; Open Secrets, Paris, 2017; Linenhall Arts Centre, 2017; Maynooth University 2017; Dublin Castle, 2016.